BILL'S [Somewhat] WEEKLY COLUMN/BLOG PAGE

 Courtesy of Alex Alexander

-Steve Ladd, at home in Chelsea, with about the only vehicle
+Steve Ladd, at home in Chelsea, with about

 that wasn't a Hudson – his tow truck.
 Below – Ladd's Hudson Wasp